surenzo/MagnumGame/README.md

 - Depending on your machine, the cubes might be shown on debug ( you see the inside of the cube )
 - In the game, because network > precision, if you step out too far from the center, the entity will freeze in place (for balls)

+- API-side, if a server is opened then closed, players can still access it for matchmaking, causing them to be stuck in the game (but not in the API) and they will have to restart the client to be able to play again.
 ## Minor bugs :
 - A small precision error in the position of every entity ( network was more important than precision )
 - Sync is not used so there might be some errors